Oleksiy-Lyashenko/todo-app/README.md

 Training project using:
 - HTML/CSS;
+- JavaScript;
-- React/Node.js
+- React/Node.js;
-- SCSS preprocessors ;
+- SCSS preprocessors;
 - using BEM methodology;
-- Mobile First methodology
+- Mobile First methodology;
-- division of hypertext markup and style sheets into small modules and sub-modules.
+- division of hypertext markup and style sheets into small modules and sub-modules;